PSCF v1.3

 |

-Parameter File - Format Descriptions (Prev) Parameter File - Parameter Sweeps (Next)
+Parameter File - Format Descriptions (Prev) Command Files (Next)

-The first subblock of the main System block in every PSCF parameter file starts with a label "Mixture", and is referred to as the Mixture block.
+The first subblock of the main System block in every PSCF parameter file is required block that starts with a label "Mixture", and is referred to as the Mixture block.
 The Mixture block describes the chemical composition of the system that is being simulated, and includes a description of the chemical structure of each species in the mixture.

 PSCF programs are designed to treat a mixture that may contain one or more polymer species and zero or more solvent point-particle species.
 Each polymer may be either a linear or acyclic branched block polymer.
 Polymers and solvents are both constructed from a palette of several types of monomer.